hemantksingh/messup-learn/Data Science and ML/Big Data.md

 #### Limitations of data mesh

-Not that these limitations cannot be resolved but before adopting data mesh within your teams it is important to understand what you maybe trading off
+Not that these limitations cannot be resolved but before adopting data mesh within your organization it is important to understand the tradeoffs

-* For servicing the data product if different domains are required to keep different interpretaions of data belonging to other domains, multiple copies of data can lead to data divergence and governance nightmare
+* For servicing the data product if different domains are required to keep different interpretations of data belonging to other domains, multiple copies of data can lead to data divergence and governance nightmare
-* Data engineering specialists required in domain teams who are familiar with data tools and systems - data lakes, ETLs, stream processing, data wareshouses and maybe Hadoop/Spark ecosystem
+* Data engineering specialists required in domain teams who are familiar with data tools and systems - data lakes, ETLs, stream processing, data warehouses and maybe Hadoop/Spark ecosystem

 ### Balancing request-response and event-driven paradigms

 The [data dichotomy](https://www.confluent.io/blog/data-dichotomy-rethinking-the-way-we-treat-data-and-services) describes the tension between business services that manage operational data and data services that provide business intelligence.
 It provides Stateful Stream Processing as a possible compromise.
 Using messaging to make services Event Driven can provide better scalability and better decoupling than the Request-Response alternatives, as they move flow control from the sender to the receiver.
 This increases the autonomy of each service.
 In fairness it comes at a cost: you need a broker.
 But for significant systems, this is often a tradeoff worth making (less so for your average web app)

- Messaging without storage has no hostrical reference and can lead to data corruption over time.
+ Messaging without storage has no historical reference and can lead to data corruption over time.
 If the broker is a distributed log, rather than a traditional messaging system, a few additional properties can be leveraged

 * The transport can be scaled out linearly in much the same way as a distributed file system
 * Data can also be retained in the log, long term.
 Sometimes a domain needs a local, historic dataset in a database engine of their choice.
 The trick here is to ensure that the copy can be regenerated from source at will, by going back to the Distributed Log.
 Connectors in Kafka help with this.
 So it’s messaging, but it’s also storage.
 Storage that scales, and without the perils of shared, mutable state.